 Other Whiskey Alternatives from Escape Mocktails

 Escape Mocktails has an impressive collection of whiskey alternatives.
 We talked about two of these earlier – the green label single malt and the cinnamon fire whiskey.
-There is also a Jack’s Tennessee whiskey, a white label single malt, a churro whiskey, and Pete’s blend (which includes bourbon and whiskey flavor tones).
+There is also a Tennessee whiskey, a white label single malt, a churro whiskey, a peanut butter whiskey, and Pete’s blend (which includes bourbon and whiskey flavor tones).

 That’s not even the end of it.
-Escape Mocktails also has Kentucky bourbon and apple pie bourbon, bringing their range to a total of eight types of whiskey.
+Escape Mocktails has a range of total of nine types of whiskey when you include their bourbons.
 Most companies just have one!